Skin Cancer, Melanoma

 Can you prevent melanoma?

 Check your skin every month for odd marks, moles, or sores that will not heal.
-Pay extra attention to areas that get a lot of sun, such as your hands, arms, and back.
+Check all of your skin, but pay extra attention to areas that get a lot of sun, such as your hands, arms, and back.
 Ask your doctor to check your skin during regular physical exams or at least once a year.
-Even though the biggest cause of melanoma is spending too much time in the sun, it can be found on parts of your body that never see the sun.

 Frequently Asked Questions